-The satellite images show the ever-shrinking Northern, Southern, and Eastern Icefields and the disappearing Furtwangler Glacier not far from Crater Camp.
+The satellite images show the ever-shrinking Northern, Southern, and Eastern Icefields and the disappearing Furtwangler Glacier near Crater Camp.

-The image below is of the ice patch to the SW of the Uhuru Peak signboard.
+The image below shows the ice patch to the SW of the Uhuru Peak signboard.
 I also took a photo of it when we first arrived – see a few images above for the shot.

 Fifty years ago, there were glaciers on the southern slopes of Kilimanjaro with names like Diamond, Balletto, Heim, Kersten, and Decken.
 And now?
 Not much more than the glacial patch you see in the image above.

 When we neared Stella Point on our descent from Uhuru Peak, I turned back to the north and got the next shot.
 It shows some recent snowfall and what is left of the Furtwangler Glacier on the middle left side of the image.
-I wish I had done a better job of documenting what is still up there.
+I wish I had done better documenting what is still up there.

 Here is an internet-sourced image of the section inside the box.
 It was taken in 2014, and the perspective is a bit different, but it captures the Furtwangler Glacier nicely.
 The Northern Icefield has receded somewhat over the past five years.
 As for the Furtwangler, it is losing some of its current 15-meter (50 ft) thickness each year.

 When I first considered the various routes up to the top of Kilimanjaro, I was attracted to one that included a night at Crater Camp, located not far from the Furtwangler Glacier.
-A trip report highlighting the absolute mess Crater Camp has become thanks to the lack of sewage disposal turned me off the idea.
-Also, if an ascent of Kilimanjaro is already rapid by most acclimatization protocols, then a night at Crater Camp at 5700 meters was just compounding the potential problems.
+A trip report highlighting the absolute mess Crater Camp has become, thanks to the lack of sewage disposal, turned me off the idea.
+Also, if an ascent of Kilimanjaro is already rapid by most acclimatization protocols, then a night at Crater Camp at 5700 meters just compounded the potential problems.